Environmental

 Ongoing

-Reduction of water withdrawal for Year
+Reduction of Co2e for Year

 GHG Emission (Scope 2)